FREQUENTLY ASKED QUESTIONS

 WHAT DO STUDENTS DO FOR SPORTS/EXTRACURRICULAR ACTIVITIES?

 At the high school level, our students compete as part of the Middle Park High School sports program.
 We have multiple students compete in the various snow sports, as well as soccer, volleyball, baseball, cross country and more.
 For the younger grades, students can take part in any of the county-wide programs through local recreational centers: Granby/Fraser.
-Our schedule is designed so that students can be to after-school practices on time.
+Our schedule is designed so that students can be at after-school practices on time.

 WHAT IS THE CURRICULUM?